OriginProtocol/origin-dollar/README.md

 Connect MetaMask to `http://localhost:7546`.

 When switching between `default` local node mode and `main-net-fork-mode`.
-You need to restart the node process in contracts folder, redeploy the contracts, connect the Metamask to the new network and reset Metamask account.
+You need to restart the node process in contracts folder, redeploy the contracts, connect the MetaMask to the new network and reset MetaMask account.
 You do not need to restart the dapp process.